 The colors that this dust storm created in the sky were unique.
 I’m sure with DSLR I could have captured these colors even better since the mobile phone sensors despite technological up-gradation are still smaller than the one in DSLR.
-Its a trade-off!
-Mobile phones helps you capture evnescent moments!
+It’s a trade-off!
+Mobile phones help you capture evanescent moments!

 This area is called Statute Circle because it has a statue of Maharajah Sawai Jai Singh II, the founder of Jaipur city in the center of a huge circle.
 I’m posting another picture of Statute Circle during sunshine so you can see how dramatic it looks in the first picture.